 CRISTOFER RUBINI, LMT

 I have been practicing bodywork since 2006.
-From a very young age I was intrigued by the mind-body connection.
+From a very young age I was intrigued by the body-mind connection.

-I have followed that source of fascination to a wonderful life that includes my loving wife Ally and two sons, Ever and Jaime and my two dogs Arlo and Kenzie.
+I have followed that source of fascination to a wonderful life that includes my loving wife Ally and three sons; Ever, Jaime and Jesse and my two dogs Arlo and Kenzie.
 RIP Ruca

 My free time is spent mostly with my family, enjoying all that Oregon has to offer: hiking, surfing, snowshoeing, biking, fishing..